-Criteria & Alternatives
+Backyard Fire Criteria & Alternatives

-Residents within the "Area Closed to Burning" Interactive Map are not allowed any type of wood burning fires, including open pit campfires or outdoor wood burning appliances.
+Properties located within the "Area Closed to Burning" Interactive Map are not allowed any type of wood burning fires, including open pit campfires or outdoor wood burning appliances.

 If you do choose to burn, the following guidelines apply:

-- a "backyard fire" is an outdoor fire where garden refuse such as leaves and small branches indigenous to the property are burned for the purpose of disposal due to garden cleanup or damage from high winds
+- A "backyard fire" is an outdoor fire where garden refuse such as leaves and small branches indigenous to the property are burned for the purpose of disposal due to garden cleanup or damage from high winds

-- permits may be revoked and fines can be issued by the Fire Department for non-compliance of the Bylaw
+- Permits may be revoked and fines can be issued by the Fire Department for non-compliance of the Bylaw

-- the Fire Chief may revoke permits if weather conditions are such to render the lighting of fires in open area hazardous or the ventilation index is less than "good"
+- The Fire Chief may revoke permits if weather conditions are such to render the lighting of fires in open area hazardous or the ventilation index is less than "good"

-- residents in the "Area Open to Burning" must follow Bylaw 5535-1997 (PDF)
+- Residents in the "Area Open to Burning" must follow Bylaw 5535-1997 (PDF)

-- must comply with all regulations and restrictions contained in the bylaw; the following rules are included in the bylaw:
+- You must comply with all regulations and restrictions contained in the bylaw; the following rules are included in the bylaw:

-- must be a minimum of 15 metres from any building, structure, overhead wires or cables and forest interface
+- Must be a minimum of 15 metres from any building, structure, overhead wires or cables and forest interface

-- must have a person 19 years of age or older is, at all times, present at the recreational fire and until the fire is totally extinguished, for the purposes of supervising and extinguishing the fire
+- Must have a person 19 years of age or older is, at all times, present at the recreational fire and until the fire is totally extinguished, for the purposes of supervising and extinguishing the fire

-- a water hose, connected to an available water supply and shovel must be present for the duration of the fire and until it is extinguished
+- A water hose, connected to an available water supply and shovel must be present for the duration of the fire and until it is extinguished

-- outdoor fires must be contained within a pit or permanent walls for the purpose of warmth, cooking or a social gathering
+- Outdoor fires must be contained within a pit or permanent walls for the purpose of warmth, cooking or a social gathering

 What Can I Burn?